bolshakov/stoplight/README.md

 breaker pattern in Ruby.

 ---

+:warning:️ You're currently browsing the documentation for Stoplight 4.x.
+If you're looking for the documentation of the previous version 3.x, you can find it [here](https://github.com/bolshakov/stoplight/tree/release/v3.x).

 Does your code use unreliable systems, like a flaky database or a spotty web service?
 Wrap calls to those up in stoplights to prevent them from affecting the rest of your application.